Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Coincidence limit of the Seeley-DeWitt coefficients

-where the kinematical zero modes are due to the embedding of the sphere in $\mathbb{R}^5$ and to the Killing vectors and only the multiplicities of the zero-modes contributes to the second Seeley-DeWitt coefficient.
+The trace of this fourth-order operator over transverse traceless configurations is found by using { } where the kinematical zero modes are due to the embedding of the sphere in $\mathbb{R}^5$ and to the Killing vectors and only the multiplicities of the zero-modes contributes to the second Seeley-DeWitt coefficient.
 The specific form of the operators acting on the longitudinal modes can be written in terms of the starting one as

 Notice that, since the operators acting on the scalar sector are identical, Eq.\ \eqref{eq:formal-trace-2+-tentative} actually simplifies to